McClure-Nesbitt Motor Company

 The McClure-Nesbitt Motor Company is a historic automobile dealership in the South of Main neighborhood of Columbus, Ohio.
-It was listed on the Columbus Register of Historic Properties in 2017.
+It was listed on the Columbus Register of Historic Properties in 2017, and was listed on the National Register of Historic Places in 2024.

 The building, constructed in 1926, was designed in an elaborate Art Deco style by local architect Ray Sims.
 The McClure-Nesbitt Motor Company operated out of the building for the next four decades.
 The building became vacant in 1964, and cycled through ownerships, operating either as a dealership or car repair facility.
 In 2018, a nonprofit developer began converting the building to hold arts businesses and apartments.

 Attributes

 The two-story, 28000 sqft building was designed in the Art Deco style by Ray Sims, a local architect and member of the Columbus chapter of the AIA.
 Sims, an original partner to the present-day Schooley Caldwell, also designed the Richard Berry Jr. House in Columbus, and assisted in designing the Ohio State University's Sullivant Hall.
 The building has a concrete foundation, terra cotta and brick walls, and a flat roof.
 Its original structure faced both Main Street and Kelton Avenue.
-The Main Street facade, 9 bays wide, is faced wih decorative beige glazed terra cotta.
+The Main Street facade, 9 bays wide, is faced with decorative beige glazed terra cotta.
 The building's first floor has a central double-width entrance beside large display windows (some now bricked in), with single half-hexagonal entrances at each end of the facade.
 The second story facade has a row of 12-pane steel casement windows, separated by Art Deco terra cotta ornamentation depicting an automobile tire.
 Other facades on the building utilize common brick and large windows and have no ornamentation.